teragrid/dgrid/docs/app-development.rst

 every block.
 This copy is necessary to track transitions made by a sequence of CheckTx requests before they are included in a block.
-When a block is committed, the application must ensure to reset the mempool state to the latest committed state.
-Tendermint Core will then filter through all transactions in the mempool, removing any that were included in the block, and re-run the rest using CheckTx against the post-Commit mempool state.
+When a block is committed, the application must ensure to reset the mempool state to the latest committed state. teragrid Core will then filter through all transactions in the mempool, removing any that were included in the block, and re-run the rest using CheckTx against the post-Commit mempool state.